What is Mounjaro® (tirzepatide)? Introducing Eli Lilly's New GIP/GLP-1 Medication

 How this new drug may reshape the GLP-1 class of medication as we know it

-As of May 13, 2022, a new drug has been approved by the U.S. Food and Drug Administration (FDA): Mounjaro™ (tirzepatide), Eli Lilly & Co.’s groundbreaking new medication and the first and only dual GIP and GLP-1 receptor agonist.
-The approval of Mounjaro came a month earlier than anticipated and marks a key moment in history for metabolic health innovation.
+As of May 13, 2022, a new drug has been approved by the U.S. Food and Drug Administration (FDA): Mounjaro® (tirzepatide), Eli Lilly & Co.’s groundbreaking new medication and the first and only dual GIP and GLP-1 receptor agonist.
+The approval of Mounjaro® came a month earlier than anticipated and marks a key moment in history for metabolic health innovation.

-While Mounjaro™ (tirzepatide) is currently approved only for the treatment of type-2 diabetes, Eli Lilly is expected to file for an obesity indication in the coming months.
-Doctors—including those on the Calibrate medical team—should be able to begin prescribing tirzepatide by June 2022.
+While Mounjaro® (tirzepatide) is currently approved only for the treatment of type-2 diabetes, Eli Lilly is expected to file for an obesity indication in the coming months.
+Mounjaro® recently (as of June 2022) began to be distributed across pharmacies in the USA.
+Distribution can take time, but Calibrate doctors are now prescribing this medication where available and clinically appropriate.
+Having new, even more effective tools for our members is incredibly powerful and will continue to accelerate the way we change the way the world treats weight.
 Eligibility will be determined based on each patient’s unique medical history.

 What makes tirzepatide such an exciting prospect?
 Recent clinical trials in people with obesity and overweight found that this diabetes treatment produced remarkable improvements in metabolic health markers, including body weight and A1C.

-A summary of the Mounjaro™ (tirzepatide) clinical trials
+A summary of the Mounjaro® (tirzepatide) clinical trials

 Prior to its FDA approval, tirzepatide was rigorously evaluated for safety and efficacy as a diabetes drug.
 Clinical trials, which began in 2020, enrolled adults with type-2 diabetes as well as adults with obesity or overweight.